Flat Holography & Holographic Renormalization: Scalar Field: Holographic renormalization of the free scalar action

 With the given counterterm, the subtracted action and momentum are

-It is important to point out that we have not yet explicitly demonstrated that they stay finite in the large--$r$ limit.
-As discussed in section \ref{sec:need_holo}, there is in fact an infinite number of such divergences, so the proof cannot proceed by simple iteration.
-Nevertheless, the essential ingredients of the procedure already contain the proof, even if this is not immediately evident from the general discussion.
+It is important to point out that we have not yet explicitly demonstrated that they stay finite in the large-$r$ limit.
+As discussed in section \ref{sec:need_holo}, there is in fact an infinite number of divergences, so the proof cannot proceed by simple iteration.
+Nevertheless, the essential ingredients of the procedure already contain the proof.
 Let us now make this explicit by writing the asymptotic solution $\Phi$ -- determined by the data $\phi^{\mathrm{(I),(II)}}$ -- in terms of $g$, which is determined by $C_0^{\mathrm{(I),(II)}}$.
 To simplify the expression, having already selected $C=0$, we can fix without loss of generality $C_0^{\mathrm{(II)}} = 1$.
 Thus,

 Since by construction of $f$, $(\partial_r-f)g=0$, we are left with

 We thus obtain that

 which vanishes as $r_0\to\infty$ as required for $\Pi^{\mathrm{sub}}$.
 We thus conclude that